O2 (UK): Payment system

-O2 began trialling a Near Field Communication (NFC) payment system in 2007.
+O2 began trialling a near-field communication (NFC) payment system in 2007.
 In 2009, O2 was in discussions with large retailers, such as Tesco and W. H. Smith, for the deployment of the necessary electronic point of sale units, and with handset manufacturers, such as Apple and Samsung, to enable NFC technology on all future devices.

 On 23 February 2011, O2 announced it would launch a "second phase" for O2 Money, by discontinuing its branded cash cards in favour of a "mobile wallet" application for Android and iOS devices.
 The application would use NFC technology embedded in a phone to access money.

 It was announced on 9 January 2014 that the O2 wallet service would close on 31 March 2014.

 Marketing

 Branding

 The BT Cellnet consumer brand was renamed O2 – the chemical symbol for an oxygen molecule – as were all the group's other businesses (other than Manx Telecom).
 The rebranding was overseen by the Lambie-Nairn design agency, which developed the idea of the company supplying services that were essential, much the same as oxygen is essential for life.
 The company logo and associated graphics were designed using air bubbles to present this concept.
 The bubbles were photographed by London-based photographer Jonathan Knowles.
+In 2002, O2 used Leftfield's dance track "Release the Pressure" in their ads.

 O2 adopted the slogan "See what you can do" in 2002 after the company's demerger from BT.
-On 10 April 2008, the slogan changed once again to "We’re better, connected", then in 2013 to "Be more dog", in 2016 to "More for you", in 2018 to "Breathe it all in" and then in 2021 back to “We’re better, connected”.
+In April 2008, the slogan changed to "We’re better, connected".
+In July 2013 the slogan changed to "Be more dog", followed by "More for you" in June 2016 and "Breathe it all in" in September 2018.
+After the merger of Virgin Media and O2's parent companies, older variations of the slogans returned, now being shared with Virgin Media.
+The 2008 slogan "We’re better, connected" returned in November 2021, and March 2023 saw the return of O2's original slogan "See what you can do".
+In 2025, O2 adopted the slogan and new brand platform of "Essential for Living".
 All of O2's marketing campaigns to date have been created by London advertising agency VCCP.

+Since the launch of the O2 brand, actor Sean Bean has narrated the company's marketing campaigns.